Need Help Choosing an EV Charger?

 Now you may be wondering why on earth you need a car charger that has Wi-Fi or an app.
 Well, electric car chargers can do more than just supply electricity to the battery in your EV.

 Some common smart electric car charger features include:

-- Scheduled charge – choose when charging starts and stops for your vehicle.
+- Scheduled car charging – choose when charging starts and stops for your vehicle.
 Useful if you have cheaper electricity prices overnight, for example.

 - Charge history – some charger apps show you how much energy you’ve used to charge your vehicle as well as an estimated cost.

 - Remote lock/unlock – other products allow you to “lock” your charger via your phone to prevent unwanted use.